snowplow/documentation/docs/enriching-your-data/available-enrichments/custom-api-request-enrichment/index.md

 #### `ignoreOnError`

-When set to `true`, no bad row will be emitted if the API call fails and the enriched event will be emitted without the context added by this enrichment.
+When set to `true`, no failed event will be emitted if the API call fails and the enriched event will be emitted without the context added by this enrichment.

 ### Data sources